sergeyyarin/dirlist/README.md

 # dirlist
-dirlst simply rebuilds a few basic functionalities of Unix ls' utility.
+Pre-interview task to write an utility that simply rebuilds a few basic functionalities of Unix's ls.